 Our fish was so fresh, one would think the staff caught it just prior to serving.
 The vegetables complimented the fish nicely, the chips were crunchy on the outside and pillowy-soft inside, and the sauces were light and buttery.
 The salad greens, brought with our meal were pleasant, though the dressing was so light, we barely tasted any flavor.

-We heard rumor that Josephine’s is known for their desserts, so though we were full from dinner, we had to sample from the dessert menu.
-We ordered the vanilla cheesecake with champagne strawberries, and our after dinner drink were a hot chocolate and a cafe mocha.
+We heard a rumor that Josephine’s is known for their desserts, so though we were full from dinner, we had to sample from the dessert menu.
+We ordered the vanilla cheesecake with champagne strawberries, and our after-dinner drink was a hot chocolate and a cafe mocha.
 While we waited for dessert, our server brought a selection of chocolates for us to nibble on.

 The cheesecake was decadently creamier than we are used to in the United States, and the dish was delightful with the champagne-kissed strawberries.

-My son enjoyed his hot chocolate, and my cafe mocha was a dreamy blend of chocolate and espresso.
+My son enjoyed his hot chocolate, and my cafe mocha was a creamy blend of chocolate and espresso.

 Satiated from such a lovely meal, we returned to our room to retire for the evening.

+Langley Castle Dining would not be complete with enjoying the hearty breakfast options.
 The next morning, we went back downstairs to Josephine’s for breakfast, which was included with our room rate.
 A table was set up in the center of the room with juices, trays of breakfast pastries, fruit, nuts, and yogurt.
 We had a choice of full English breakfast and other dishes, but my son and I, noting a sumptuous plate of Eggs Benedict served at another table, ordered the same for our entrees.
-We enjoyed fresh squeezed orange juice, some pastries, and yogurt while waiting for our Eggs Benedict to be arrive.
+We enjoyed fresh-squeezed orange juice, some pastries, and yogurt while waiting for our Eggs Benedict to arrive.

 Our dish was worth the wait, as the Eggs were cooked perfect, the ham firm and slightly salted, and the Hollandaise sauce light and tangy.
 Though some hotels might cut corners on a complimentary breakfast, at Langley Castle, it was a pleasant gourmet experience.